 Is Coinbase safe?

-Coinbase utilizes a robust technical security framework, including the storage of 98% of assets in offline cold storage and mandatory multi-factor authentication.
-Most reported asset losses are the result of user-level security failures, such as phishing or SIM swapping, rather than system-wide vulnerabilities.
-To enhance security, users are encouraged to utilize hardware security keys and address whitelisting.
-While a 2025 metadata incident occurred via a third-party vendor, the platform’s core security architecture prevented any loss of funds or private keys, demonstrating the effectiveness of its compartmentalized security strategy.
+Coinbase utilizes a multi-layer technical security framework, including storing the majority of digital assets in offline cold storage and requiring multi-factor authentication.
+Most reported asset losses are attributable to user-level security issues, such as phishing or SIM swapping, rather than to system-wide vulnerabilities.
+Additional protective measures may include hardware security keys and address whitelisting.
+While a 2025 metadata incident occurred through a third-party vendor, the platform reported that no funds or private keys were compromised, highlighting the role of compartmentalized system architecture.

 Is Coinbase free?

 Account creation and the holding of digital assets on Coinbase do not incur fees.
-However, the platform is a commercial service that generates revenue through transaction fees and price spreads.
-Transactions on the standard interface can reach total costs of 1.5% to 4.0% depending on the volume.
-Users seeking lower costs can utilize the Advanced Trade dashboard, where fees start at 0.60%.
-The Coinbase One subscription ($29.99/month) allows for the removal of transaction fees on simple trades up to $10,000 monthly, though the price spread remains an active cost.
+However, the platform generates revenue through transaction fees and price spreads.
+Transactions on the standard interface can incur total costs of 1.5% to 4.0%, depending on volume.
+Lower fee tiers are available through the Advanced Trade interface, where fees begin at 0.60%.
+The Coinbase One subscription ($29.99/month) removes transaction fees on simple trades up to $10,000 monthly, though the price spread remains part of the transaction cost.

 Is Kraken better than Coinbase?